mithunvvv/mithunvvv.github.io/_pages/about.md

 **2023–2024 — Machine Learning for Experimental Physics (SuperCDMS)**
-Previously, I worked as a researcher at the [Super Cryogenic Dark Matter Search](https://supercdms.slac.stanford.edu/) (**SuperCDMS**) international collaboration, developing **machine learning techniques and tools** for experimental setups at the **University of British Columbia**. g experimental techniques and tools at the University of British Columbia.
+Previously, I worked as a researcher at the [Super Cryogenic Dark Matter Search](https://supercdms.slac.stanford.edu/) (**SuperCDMS**) international collaboration, developing **machine learning techniques and tools** for experimental setups at the **University of British Columbia**.

 ## Education {#education}